 - Washington -

-- 24x7x365 electronic and physical security
+- 24x7x365 electronic and on-site security qualified personnel

 - 100% uptime SLA

-- Carrier-class, carrier neutral Facility
+- Carrier-class, carrier neutral facility

 - AWS Direct Connect available for hybrid connectivity

 - See Connect Point for all carriers and product offerings.

 - Audited under SSAE 18 SOC 2 Type II, PCI-DSS*, GLBA and HIPAA standards annually and is ITAR and EU-US Privacy Shield registered

 * PCI-DSS – Certification on PCI-DSS Requirement 9 & 12 (Physical Security and Information Security Policies) on data center (colocation) services.
 Colocation provides secure space, power, and environmental controls for merchants and service providers, some of which fall under PCI compliance.
 No logical access to any customer systems that may contain cardholder data.